Deep Weakly-Supervised Learning Methods for Classification and Localization in Histology Images: A Survey: A taxonomy of weakly-supervised object localization methods

-where $Z_c^+$ and $Z_c^-$ correspond to the sum of the $n^+$ highest and $n^-$ lowest activations of $\bmsf{M}_c$ respectively and $\alpha$ is a hyper-parameter that controls the importance of the minimum scoring regions.
+where $Z_c^+$ and $Z_c^-$ correspond to the sum of the $n^+$ highest and $n^-$ lowest activations of $\bm{M}_c$ respectively, and $\alpha$ is a hyper-parameter that controls the importance of the minimum scoring regions.
 Such an operation consists in selecting for each class the ${n^+}$ highest activation and the ${n^-}$ lowest activation within the corresponding map.
-This method has also been used in the medical field for weakly supervised region localization and image classification in histology images where instead of operating on pixels, \cite{courtiol2018classification} considers adapting \cite{durand2017wildcat,durand2016weldon} for WSIs to operate on instances (tiles).
-To reduce false positive rate in ROI localization, \cite{belharbi2019weakly,belharbi2020minmaxuncer} consider making the model more skeptical by constraining it to explicitly localize positive and negative regions promoting the prior that an image may contain irrelevant regions.
-Evaluated on natural scene and histology images, such approaches yield promising results. \end{itemize}
+This method has also been used in the medical field for weakly supervised region localization and image classification in histology images~\citep{belharbi2019weakly,belharbi2022minmaxuncer}.
+In~\citep{courtiol2018classification}, instead of operating on pixels, the authors consider adapting~\citep{durand2017wildcat,durand2016weldon} for WSIs to operate on instances (tiles).